sniiz/sendr/README.md

 a messaging app written in react native

 # !!THIS PROJECT IS STILL IN IT'S EARLIEST DEVELOPMENT!!
-a whole lot of features are still under way
+a whole lot of features are still underway
 also i know nothing about react native soooo

 # roadmap!